How to Lower Home Insurance

 Single pay discount – you don’t pay the interest if you pay your whole policy off at once.

 Be Better Prepared for Disasters

-Another suggestion of how to lower home insurance is to prepare your home to prevent disasters.
+Another suggestion for how to lower home insurance is to prepare your home to prevent disasters.
 You can lessen or even eliminate the possibility of damage to your home from flooding, wind damage, and more.
 Adding storm shutters, installing a sprinkler system, or retrofitting your home to withstand an earthquake can all lower your home insurance cost.
 Reduce flooding risks in your home with a sump pump, backwater valve, and an automatic water shut-off.
 Installing a backwater valve can prevent water sewage from coming up through your drains.
 Read this blog for more tips on how to prevent a flood.

 Be Responsible with Your Home Insurance

 It’s our goal at Billyard Insurance Group to protect what you value most while providing the most affordable price without compromising coverage.
-Your home is one of your most valuable assets and you deserve to have peace of mind knowing that BIG insurance has you covered.
-Let our brokers work on your behalf, assess your needs, and provide recommendations customized for your situation.
+Your home is one of your most valuable assets, and you deserve to have peace of mind knowing that BIG insurance has you covered.
+Let our brokers work on your behalf, assess your needs, and provide recommendations customized to your situation.
 We hope that knowing how to lower your home insurance will encourage you to get a quote from us for free!
 See how much you could save.